Nova Scotia mom wants policy change for organ, tissue donors after gay son’s death - Smithers Interior News

 But the abstinence requirement in that province is even longer when it comes to potential tissue donation from that group, Brendan Elliott said in an emailed response.

-“We follow the American Association of Tissue Banks regulation, which includes a five-year timeline,” he said of the province that sends its tissue to the United States for processing.
+“We follow the American Association of Tissue Banks regulation, which includes a five-year timeline,” he said.

 Grant-Dee said she was not made aware of any such policy when her son was in a hospice.